marifw70/marifw70/README.md

 ### Hi there, I'm Arif 👋

-# I'm currently working for Bank Muamalat Indonesia
+# I'm currently working as Data Scientist (OJT) for Bank Muamalat Indonesia

-- 🌱 I’m currently Learning for developing web app
 - 👯 I’m looking to collaborate with others Data Scientists

 ## Connect with me: